domenic/promises-unwrapping/README.md

 ### Promise.race ( iterable )

 The `race` function returns a new promise which is settled in the same way as the first passed promise to settle.
-It casts all elements of the passed iterable to promises as it runs this algorithm.
+It resolves all elements of the passed iterable to promises as it runs this algorithm.

 1. Let _C_ be the **this** value.
 1. Let _promiseCapability_ be NewPromiseCapability(_C_).